-Play is governed by the current Rules of Golf and by the Florida State Golf Association's Local Rules and Conditions of Competition.
+Play is governed by the current Rules of Golf and by the Florida State Golf Association's Local Rules and Terms of the Competition.

 Terms of the Competition

-The competition is final when the winner has been announced, or, in the absence of a prize ceremony, when all scores have been approved by the Committee.
+The competition is final when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.

 Additional Terms of the Competition can be found on each tournament's homepage on the FSGA's website and the Notice to Players that are distributed at each tournament.

-In order to participate in an FSGA tournament, you must be:
+In order to participate in an FSGA tournament, you must:

-a) a male or a female amateur golfer, and
+a) be a male or a female amateur golfer, and

 - Professionals are allowed to play in the Florida Open, Florida Senior Open, Florida Women's Open & Senior Open, and Parent-Child Championship.